Skip to content

 IMG

-Normally, in any Methodist church, the minister acts as the chair of the Church Council.
+Normally, in any Methodist church, the presbyter acts as the chair of the Church Council.
 All other members are unpaid volunteers.
 At Solihull Methodist Church, the Council has about 40 members and there are usually three meetings each year.
 These are normally on a Monday evening and are held in the church.
 Anybody can attend these meetings.
 However, on the few occasions when a vote is required, only the members of the Council can do so.